Paris bans nightime food and drink delivery to tackle worsening COVID-19 crisis

 On Wednesday, France reported 40,558 new COVID-19 cases and a further 385 deaths, taking the country’s total death toll from COVID to 38,674 while the total number of confirmed COVID-19 cases stands at around 1.5 million.

+Gilles Pialoux, head of infectious diseases at the Paris Tenon hospital, told Reuters that given the infection rate in France, the only way to reduce the infection rate was to limit the circulation of people.

+“We will probably have to forget about Christmas holidays in order to save 2021.
+This year, Christmas will be over Skype,” he said.

-Reporting by Sudip Kar-Gupta and Geert De Clercq; Editing by Kevin Liffey and Angus MacSwan
+Reporting by Sudip Kar-Gupta, Geert De Clercq and Caroline Pailliez; Editing by Kevin Liffey and Angus MacSwan

 Our Standards: The Thomson Reuters Trust Principles.